TAU-MLwell/Rubust-Model-Compression/README.md

   * delta: Step size in CREMBO

 <br/>
-After the initialization of the CREMBO class, running the CREMBO algorithm is simply done by calling it with the large model M, training, test and validation loaders (DataLoader for pytorch models or (x,y) tuples for sklearn models) and device to run on (cpu/cuda).
+After the initialization of the CREMBO class, running the CREMBO algorithm is simply done by calling it with the large model M, training, test and validation loaders (DataLoader for PyTorch models or (x,y) tuples for sklearn models) and device to run on (cpu/cuda).

 ```
  # initiate CREMBO class